 Continue reading to learn about 3 new fields that you can explore in your event planning career.

 Before we get started…

-Are you looking for new opportunities to expand your business, or are you looking to switch your focus completely?
+Are you looking for new opportunities to expand your business?
+Or are you looking to switch your focus completely?
 Based on your answer, the field you choose will need to meet a few different criteria.
-Make no mistake: you don’t want to change your niche completely only to find out that this area of event planning is less lucrative in your local industry.
+Make no mistake: you don’t want to do a complete 180 on your business just to find out that your area of interest isn’t so lucrative after all…

 There are a few criteria you should consider when making any career change.
 First and foremost, is it possible?
 Will your local industry be able to support your new services, or will you need to travel elsewhere to find clients?
 If you own an event planning business, you’ll also need to look at how this new pursuit fits into your plan.
 Will you need to rebrand, or will you be able to carry on under the same name?
 Your finances are also extremely important.
 We hope that you have a bit of a safety net if you’re looking to completely switch your focus.
 Remember, any business venture can take some time to pick up pace.

 You know a lot about planning events, but make sure you’re planning for your career too.
 Stay organized and don’t let any details slip during this transition.
 Dream boards and lists are your new best friend.

 Now that you know what to expect in the transition, what are your options?

 We know that some of you may already own your own event planning businesses, but for those who don’t, what’s holding you back?
 There’s no way it’s the flexibility of being your own boss or the pride you’ll feel in being a business owner.
 Is it the responsibility that you’re nervous about?
 Whatever your reasoning, the benefits for your career will likely outweigh whatever is causing you concern.